 - People (behind the product, support, services)

-- Processes (Do they have well defined processes for implementation, training, support?)
+- Processes (Do they have well-defined processes for implementation, training, and support?)

 Apply the 80-20 rule.
 Nothing is perfect, nothing is 100%.
 Be ready to make compromises.

 Online or offline demonstrations?
-If a vendor has a local representative that is willing to stop by for a demonstration, by all means do it.
+If a vendor has a local representative who is willing to stop by for a demonstration, by all means, do it.
 But you don’t need to hold it against vendors that do remote demonstrations.

 2. Identify ‘gaps’ or ‘areas of improvement’ in your workflow map.